 24. Online safety

-At Lewknor Primary pupils increasingly work online.
-We recognise that it is crucial to safeguard our pupils from potentially harmful and inappropriate online material.
+At our school we recognise that it is crucial to safeguard our pupils from potentially harmful and inappropriate online material.
 As such we ensure appropriate filters and appropriate monitoring systems are in place.

 25. Opportunities to teach safeguarding